Effective Methods for Potato Spacing

 Fingerlings and Small Varieties

-GrowVeg recommends that, as a general rule of thumb, fingerlings should be planted in double rows within a trench for maximum productivity, and about twelve inches apart from one another.
+GrowVeg recommends that, as a general rule of thumb, fingerlings potato spacing should be in double rows within a trench for maximum productivity, and about twelve inches apart from one another.
 Or, if you specifically want to grow smaller fingerlings, you can opt for about eight inches between each potato.

-But, this can change depending on the size of fingerlings you want to grow and the variety of fingerlings.
+However, this can change depending on the size of fingerlings you want to grow and the variety of fingerlings.
 Some need more space than others.
-Most small varieties of potatoes can grow adequately without a large amount of space, but always check your specific variety for optimal growing conditions.
+Most small varieties of potatoes can grow adequately without a large amount of space, but always check your specific variety for optimal potato spacing and growing conditions.

 Red Thumb fingerling seed potatoes are a popular variety that grows a plant about eight inches long at maximum maturity.
-Red Thumb fingerling seed potatoes should be placed about twelve inches apart for full growth and rows should not be doubled.
+Red Thumb fingerling seed potato spacing should be about twelve inches apart for full growth and rows should not be doubled.
 Instead, make each row about three feet apart.

 Standard or Larger Size